-While walking through a showing, it’s easy to get distracted by beautiful finishes and furnishings.
-But somewhere in-between the “oohs” and “ahhs”, make time to crack at least a few windows open.
-This way, you can check the age and condition of the windows, along with what materials they’re made of (wood, vinyl, etc.).
-Pay special attention to how well (or how poorly) they lock and latch, and whether there appears to be any rotting around the frames if they’re made of wood.
-You’ll thank yourself later when you’re not replacing an entire home full of windows you hadn’t budgeted for.
+Check the age and condition of the windows, along with what materials they’re made of.
+Pay special attention to how well (or how poorly) they lock and latch, and whether you notice any rotting around the frames.
+You’ll thank yourself when you’re not replacing a home full of windows you hadn’t budgeted for.

 Use your sniffer.

 Follow your nose through a showing as much as your eyes.
 As much as staining can be a visual sign of water damage, so can a musty, wet dog smell.